pallets-eco/flask-security-3.0/docs/index.rst

 ====================

-* :attr:`SECURITY_URL_PREFIX`: Specifies the URL prefix for the Security blueprint
+* :attr:`SECURITY_URL_PREFIX`: Specifies the URL prefix for the Security blueprint.
-* :attr:`SECURITY_AUTH_PROVIDER`: Specifies the class to use as the authentication provider.
-Such as `flask.ext.security.AuthenticationProvider`
+* :attr:`SECURITY_FLASH_MESSAGES`: Specifies wether or not to flash messages during security mechanisms.
 * :attr:`SECURITY_PASSWORD_HASH`: Specifies the encryption method to use. e.g.:
-  plaintext, bcrypt, etc
+  plaintext, bcrypt, etc.
+* :attr:`SECURITY_AUTH_URL`: Specifies the URL to to handle authentication.
+* :attr:`SECURITY_LOGOUT_URL`: Specifies the URL to process a logout request.
-* :attr:`SECURITY_USER_DATASTORE`: Specifies the property name to use for the user datastore on the application instance
+* :attr:`SECURITY_REGISTER_URL`: Specifies the URL for user registrations.
+* :attr:`SECURITY_RESET_URL`: Specifies the URL for password resets.
+* :attr:`SECURITY_CONFIRM_URL`: Specifies the URL for account confirmations.
+* :attr:`SECURITY_LOGIN_VIEW`: Specifies the URL to redirect to when authentication is required.
-* :attr:`SECURITY_LOGIN_FORM`: Specifies the form class to use when processing an authentication request
+* :attr:`SECURITY_CONFIRM_ERROR_VIEW`: Specifies the URL to redirect to when an confirmation error occurs.
+* :attr:`SECURITY_POST_LOGIN_VIEW`: Specifies the URL to redirect to after a user logins in.
-* :attr:`SECURITY_AUTH_URL`: Specifies the URL to to handle authentication
+* :attr:`SECURITY_POST_LOGOUT_VIEW`: Specifies the URL to redirect to after a user logs out.
-* :attr:`SECURITY_LOGOUT_URL`: Specifies the URL to process a logout request
+* :attr:`SECURITY_POST_FORGOT_VIEW`: Specifies the URL to redirect to after a user requests password reset instructions.
-* :attr:`SECURITY_LOGIN_VIEW`: Specifies the URL to redirect to when authentication is required
+* :attr:`SECURITY_RESET_PASSWORD_ERROR_VIEW`: Specifies the URL to redirect to after an error occurs during the password reset process.
-* :attr:`SECURITY_POST_LOGIN`: Specifies the URL to redirect to after a user is authenticated
+* :attr:`SECURITY_POST_REGISTER_VIEW`: Specifies the URL to redirect to after a user successfully registers.
-* :attr:`SECURITY_POST_LOGOUT`: Specifies the URL to redirect to after a user logs out
+* :attr:`SECURITY_POST_CONFIRM_VIEW`: Specifies the URL to redirect to after a user successfully confirms their account.
+* :attr:`SECURITY_UNAUTHORIZED_VIEW`: Specifies the URL to redirect to when a user attempts to access a view they don't have permission to view.
+* :attr:`SECURITY_DEFAULT_ROLES`: The default roles any new users should have.
+* :attr:`SECURITY_CONFIRMABLE`: Enables confirmation features.
+Defaults to `False`.
+* :attr:`SECURITY_REGISTERABLE`: Enables user registration features.
+Defaults to `False`.
+* :attr:`SECURITY_RECOVERABLE`: Enables password reset/recovery features.
+  Defaults to `False`.
+* :attr:`SECURITY_TRACKABLE`: Enables login tracking features.
+Defaults to `False`.
+* :attr:`SECURITY_CONFIRM_EMAIL_WITHIN`: Specifies the amount of time a user has to confirm their account/email.
+Default is `5 days`.
+* :attr:`SECURITY_RESET_PASSWORD_WITHIN`: Specifies the amount of time a user has to reset their password.
+Default is `5 days`.
+* :attr:`SECURITY_LOGIN_WITHOUT_CONFIRMATION`: Specifies if users can login without first confirming their accounts.
+Defaults to `False`
+* :attr:`SECURITY_EMAIL_SENDER`: Specifies the email address to send emails on behalf of.
+Defaults to `no-reply@localhost`.
+* :attr:`SECURITY_TOKEN_AUTHENTICATION_KEY`: Specifies the query string argument to use during token authentication.
+Defaults to `auth_token`.
-* :attr:`SECURITY_FLASH_MESSAGES`: Specifies wether or not to flash messages during authentication request
+* :attr:`SECURITY_TOKEN_AUTHENTICATION_HEADER`: Specifies the header name to use during token authentication.
+Defaults to `X-Auth-Token`.
+* :attr:`SECURITY_CONFIRM_SALT`: Specifies the salt value to use for account confirmation tokens.
+Defaults to `confirm-salt`.
+* :attr:`SECURITY_RESET_SALT`: Specifies the salt value to use for password reset tokens.
+Defaults to `reset-salt`.
+* :attr:`SECURITY_AUTH_SALT`: Specifies the salt value to use for token based authentication tokens.
+Defaults to `auth-salt`.
+* :attr:`SECURITY_DEFAULT_HTTP_AUTH_REALM`: Specifies the default basic HTTP authentication realm.
+Defaults to `Login Required`.

 .. _api: